 Kodak D-76 is not a typical developer to be used for stand development, with Rodinal developer being most often used for this purpose.
 I personally do not practice this development process with D-76 because, in my opinion, it does not have any advantages compared to the usual development in a 1+3 dilution, unlike, for example, stand development using Rodinal.
 Anyway, the key reason for stand development process is developing shadows while preserving highlights.

 However, using Kodak D-76 for stand development is possible and I personally tried it.
-For stand development, I used a 1+7 dilution, which is a highly dilute developing solution: just 60ml of the stock is used to prepare 480ml of working solution for my Jobo UniTank 1500.
+I used a 1+7 dilution, which is a highly dilute developing solution: just 60ml of the stock is used to prepare 480ml of working solution for my Jobo UniTank 1500.
 Probably, it is possible to use an even weaker solution, however, it must be noted that there is a limit as regards the minimum amount, which practically depends on the film emulsion.
 I guess if the dilution ratio is more than 1+7 a real film speed will be hard to achieve.

 The initial temperature of the solution should also be kept at 20°C, although in this development method it won’t be decisive.
 But, I prefer the initial conditions for the development to always be the same.
 The average development time is 1 hour.
 It can also vary depending on the background temperature but one hour usually should be enough.
 I always use my standard agitation: 2 inversions of tank (or film reel rotation for 4 sec) per every 30 sec, but only for the first two minutes.
 Further agitation is not carried out.